2020•07•21 New York

 8 July 2020

-This Special Event — one of six organised at the 2020 HLPF — focused on how higher education can be redesigned to support sustainable development and regeneration, as well as how the COVID-19 pandemic has affected the higher education sector.
+This Special Event — one of nine organised at the 2020 HLPF — focused on how higher education can be redesigned to support sustainable development and regeneration, as well as how the COVID-19 pandemic has affected the higher education sector.
 Building on these discussions, a HESI Roundtable was held on 15 July to reflect on these outcomes and work toward actionable next steps.
 UNU-IAS outlined its efforts during the roundtable in advancing sustainability through its Education for Sustainable Development (ESD) project, in particular ProSPER.Net, an alliance of universities in the Asia-Pacific region committed to integrating sustainable development into postgraduate courses and research.

 Read more: HESI Special Event Looks at Higher Education’s Role in Rebuilding for the Future